apache/trafficcontrol/docs/source/api/cdns_id_queue_update.rst

 Response Structure
 ------------------
 :action: The action processed, either ``"queue"`` or ``"dequeue"``
-:cdnId:  The integral, unique identifier for the CDN on which updates were (de)queued
+:cdnId:  The integral, unique identifier for the CDN on which :term:`Queue Updates` was performed or cleared

 .. code-block:: http
 	:caption: Response Example